Lancaster University: Criminology and Criminal Justice

 Summary

 The course of study is similar for the MA and the LLM apart from the final dissertation and the Criminological Research in Practice module.
-Core modules are Crime & Criminal Justice in the 21st Century, Criminological Theory, and Criminological Research in Practice.
+Core modules are Crime and Criminal Justice in the 21st Century, Criminological Theory, and Criminological Research in Practice.
 You’ll also choose three from: International Criminal Law; Criminologies of Violence; Feminist Criminology; International Human Rights Law; International Terrorism and the Law; and Transitional Justice, Human Rights and Peace Building.
 You’ll complete your degree with either a Criminology or Criminal Justice Dissertation (MA).

 Your postgraduate degree can open doors to a wide range of careers within, and beyond, the criminal justice sector.
 Your degree could lead to jobs such as research jobs in the Home Office, Probation Service, and Social Services, and jobs within non-profit-making organisations, including the NHS, educational institutions and charities working with young offenders or victims of crime.
 You will have the opportunity to develop the skills required to critically evaluate criminological research, which can be highly prized by employers in both the public and private sectors.
 Whilst on the degree you will also have the chance to develop your analytical and communication skills which can help to build on your employability in and out of the criminal justice sector.